jasonhemann/24SP-CS2126/schedule.md

 ## Recursion refresher

 If you would like a refresher on writing recursive functions, and in a Python-like language, see Ch.
-3 of "Grokking"
+3 of the Bhargava "Grokking" text.

 <img src="https://imgs.xkcd.com/comics/tree.png">